Since inception, CAST has helped thousands of people via structured programmes and ongoing services.

 • Youth Sector Innovation Incubator

-In October 2024, CAST and National Citizen Service Trust (NCS) set up three ‘Incubators’ to create innovative digital solutions to boost social cohesion among young people.
+This programme saw CAST and National Citizen Service Trust (NCS) set up three ‘Incubators’ to create innovative digital solutions to boost social cohesion among young people.
 The programme wrapped up in March 2025.

 100% of the young people involved stated that they had felt involved in the design process in a meaningful way.